cs573-24s/a3-Experiment/README.md

 - Many users thought the survey was easy
 - There were variations based on gender.
 Male participants found the donut harder than the treemap while women found the treemap harder than the donut.
+- Depending on the platform, some users who received the survey on their mobile devices have suggested that we enhance its functionality specifically for mobile users in the future.

 <img src="img/user-pic-1.png" alt="drawing" width="250"/><img src="img/user-pic-2.jpeg" alt="drawing" width="220"/><img src="img/user-pic-3.jpeg" alt="drawing" width="400"/>